MauroDeryckere/MauEng/Readme.md

 The engine has 2 available profilers, a very barebones profiler that simply parses to a .json file and can be uploaded to chrome://tracing/.
 The other profiler is an integration of the Optick library and provides a lot more information if required.

 Profiling requires 2 steps.
-1. add the macros in all the functions & scopes you wish to profile:
+1. Add the macros in all the functions & scopes you wish to profile:
 ```cpp
 // Examples
 void MySleepFunc() {